 A history of Street and Smith, commissioned by the publisher upon their 100th year anniversary.

-An online exhibit hosted by the American Antiquarian Society and curated by AAS cataloger Brenna Bychowski that examines recurring tropes and characters in dime novels by about about women.
+An online exhibit hosted by the American Antiquarian Society and curated by AAS cataloger Brenna Bychowski that examines recurring tropes and characters in dime novels by and about women.

 A website created by Felicia L. Carr and hosted by George Masion University that grew out of her dissertation (above) about women in dime novels.
 In addition to essays on the history of women's dime novels, women authors, and publishers, there are several full-text novels and a cover gallery.